-Description The district offers crisis prevention training to staff in order to help in assisting with de-escalating crisis situations.
-The appropriate staff will become certified and re-certified in CPI trainings provided by the district's School Psychologist on an as needed basis.
+DescriptionThe district offers crisis prevention training to staff in order to help in assisting with de-escalating crisis situations.
+The appropriate staff will become certified and recertified in CPI training provided by the district's School Psychologist on an as needed basis.

 Defined student behavioral expectations will be outlined for all areas of each school in the district.
 These expectations will also be taught through lessons from multiple sources for each area.
 On-going support will be given to these teams.
 Replication of this process will be considered at the secondary level to ensure consistency as students matriculate through our district.
-The district will utilize supports from the prevention network as well as the